sungheeyun/sungheeyun.github.io/_posts/2025-01-01-PST - Family Trip to NY @ Dec-2024.markdown

 <img style="height: 30vh;" src="/resource/trips/2025-NY/Screenshot 2025-01-01 at 6.06.04 PM.png">
 </div>

 Amidst the festivities, I also had the opportunity to share my passion for technology and education.
 I conducted a remote AI seminar, ensuring that even my cousin, Christina's family, who couldn't join us due to an unfortunate accident-Adrian broke his legs a day before our (long-thought-and-planned) trip, could participate.
-Additionally, I demonstrated a software package I developed for high school physics education, which has evolved significantly over time.
+Additionally, I demonstrated <a href="https://github.com/sungheeyun/science">a software package</a>
+I developed for high school physics education, which has evolved significantly over time.
 Cezar, Christina's husband, expressed his enthusiasm about the software, making the demo a resounding success.

 <div class="fig-container">
 <figure>